 Oh and if we see you using to much data transfer out of your unlimited amount which we can not physically supply anyway then we are going to ban you for “excess amount of usage”.
 Oh and we also do not give your MAC addresses without maxing out your credit card LOLZOALG

-Thing is, Internet Service Providers simply can not handle the number of people they are selling to.
-They really just hope you do NOT use what you pay for and if you do then they will either cap you further (and then blame it on you are using too much), block you or something on those lines.
+The thing is, Internet Service Providers can not handle the number of people they are selling to.
+They really just hope you do NOT use what you pay for and if you do then they will either cap you further (and then blame it on you are using too much), block you or something along those lines.

 I am sure you are now asking – “But at least it is cheaper for me.
 Due to overselling their bandwidth they are passing the savings onto me”.
 Well, the answer is no they are not.
 You are not getting any savings out of it and ultimately, you are losing OUT on what you pay for as you simply can not use it (if you get the full speed in the first place).

-So what happens when you complain about your Internet connection is capped.
+So what happens when you complain about your Internet connection being capped?
 Well, it sounds something like this:

 You: Hello.
 I am currently ringing up wondering why my Internet connection speed is less then 512kbps even though I pay for a 8mb broadband and have a unlimited data transfer plan.